Supercritical water reactor: History

 The super-heated steam cooled reactors operating at subcritical-pressure were experimented with in both Soviet Union and in the United States as early as the 1950s and 1960s such as Beloyarsk Nuclear Power Station, Pathfinder and Bonus of GE's Operation Sunrise program.
 These are not SCWRs.
 SCWRs were developed from the 1990s onwards.

 Both a LWR-type SCWR with a reactor pressure vessel and a CANDU-type SCWR with pressure tubes are being developed.

 A 2010 book includes conceptual design and analysis methods such as core design, plant system, plant dynamics and control, plant startup and stability, safety, fast reactor design etc.

 A 2013 document saw the completion of a prototypical fueled loop test in 2015.
 A Fuel Qualification Test was completed in 2014.

 A 2014 book saw reactor conceptual design of a thermal spectrum reactor (Super LWR) and a fast reactor (Super FR) and experimental results of thermal hydraulics, materials and material-coolant interactions.

+More recently, the ECC-SMART Project has applied the SCWR concept toward supercritical water-cooled small modular reactors (SCW-SMRs).
+These designs aim to retain the high thermal efficiency of supercritical-water systems while reducing core size and incorporating passive residual-heat removal by natural circulation.
+The passive systems in SCW-SMRs are beneficial as they do not rely on active power, reducing the risk of accidents and making the management of decay heat during decommissioning easier.
+This research has also emphasized fuel qualification, water chemistry, and materials as key constraints on deployment.